 The table is sorted alphabetically, hence the need to use the 24-hour clock.
 This is so that you can easily insert a new time in the right place.
 If you want the time to appear differently on the timetable, insert a pipe (|) followed by how you want it to look.
 Eg '13.00 |Lunch' or '13.50|1.50'

-Remember to 'Apply rules' after setting a pupil's rules in the grid before selecting another pupil, or the changes will be lost.
 You can make multiple selections from the list of pupils, by holding Shift as you click for adjacent or Control for separate ones.
 When you do this the table won't try and show rules already set for all the selected pupils, but will show a blank grid.
 But then any rules you set will apply to all the selected pupils.

 This updates the rules to fix lessons in the past.
 Suppose you have made a timetable, but after two weeks you are told a pupil cannot come at a certain time from now on.
 Then you would load the relevant school, click this button, add the new rule then update the timetable.
 The point is that the program needs to know about lessons in the past to preserve the rotation.